jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/programming-machine-code.rst

 * However, to keep the code clean ``NOOP``/``0x0`` will be put in these addresses

+Analysis
+^^^^^^^^

+* How many clock cycles will this take?

+    11 * 4 (though, halt actually stops after 3)
+    eliminate the loading 32 saves 4 clock cycles THINK OF THE SPEED UP
+        %?

 * how much RAM does this take?

-* How many clock cycles will this take?
+    Can make less
+    Can over write result of addition
+    Can over write the 32 actually!

 * What happens if we do not HALT?

-    * 31 and 32 are instructions...?
+    Address C has 63 in it (0x3F) Load contents of F into reg B? (lol) oh my, we gotta be careful

+    Address D has -1 in it (0xFF)
+    * 31 is 1F (load A contents F)
+    * 32 is 20 (Load A direct 0)

 Counting Program